sundayj/sundayj.github.io/_posts/2022-01-09-Building-an-Angular-App-Part1.markdown

 "How to Invent an App," or anything like that.
 Rather, for the purposes of this series, I just need a basic app; Something with basic functionality that can be expanded upon with more in-depth and complex examples.
 It is important to understand that I am not claiming that this is an original app of my own creation.

+### The Repository

+The main repo for this project is the [JLSundayAngular](https://github.com/sundayj/JLSundayAngular){:target="_blank"}{:rel="noopener noreferrer"}
+repo's main branch.
+It will always contain the current state of the project.
+To make the project easy to follow along with, I will have branches for each part of the project containing the final state of the app at that point in the project.
+So, if you want to start the project from the state displayed in this post (recommended), then you should clone the [PartOne-Introduction](https://github.com/sundayj/JLSundayAngular/tree/PartOne-Introduction){:target="_blank"}{:rel="noopener noreferrer"}
+branch.
+The following post will have its own branch containing the final state of the app as described in that post.

+So, effectively, you can clone the PartOne-Introduction branch and get familiar with it during this post.
+Then, when the next post is published, you can follow along with that post.
+Finally, by the end of the next post, what you have should match what sits in the repo for that specific post.
+I hope that is easy to understand.
+If not, please leave a comment at the bottom, via the [Contact Form]({{"/about/#contact-me" | prepend: site.url}})
+, or contact me via one of the many means in the sidebar.

 ### Requirements